jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 Foundation: A ton of creative tools are native desktop apps, that need the computational power and low latency of the edge to get things done.
 The creation, maintenance and distribution of these software is expensive, and so power concentrates in a few companies.
 [WEBGL](https://get.webgl.org/) is a key component in rendering graphics on the browser (the browser in turn is one of the greatest power diffusers in technology).
 The better an open standard like WEBGL gets, the more surprising things can be built without the permission of those in power

 Surface:  [Figma](figma.com) is the harbinger of surprising apps built on WEBGL.
-A decade ago, It would have been impossible to image Photoshop on the web, now all sorts of surprising new things are possible because WEBGL has improved dramatically ( also, paired with the improvements in  [WEBRTC](https://webrtc.org/), real time collaboration becomes possible) .
+A decade ago, It would have been impossible to imagine Photoshop on the web, now all sorts of surprising new things are possible because WEBGL has improved dramatically ( also, paired with the improvements in  [WEBRTC](https://webrtc.org/), real time collaboration becomes possible) .

 It is also interesting to think of new powerful platforms disrupting older ones.
 An example: digital audio workstations are desktop bound and expert tailored; things like [Bounce](https://bounce.town/)  can use the app store, which competes with the desktop, to make DAWs more accessible in surprising and cool ways.

-<span style="text-decoration:underline;">Commerce</span>

-Foundation: The best counterbalance to the increasing concentration of power of Amazon is not legislation, and is not going back to the past; is [Shopify](shopify.com).
-Allowing more sellers to go independent with a business model that is transparent and aligned helps diffuse power in ecommerce.
-Shopify is the main component, but there are many more: there are many other pieces where  it is hard for an independent seller to compete with Amazon and where other companies can help by setting the right foundations: for example, [Returnly](https://returnly.com/)  provides an Amazon level platform for returning products to any seller.

-Surface: Beauty is probably the commerce category that has the most influence on power dynamics.
-What we deem beautiful influences identities and notions of self-worth.
-[Glossier](https://www.glossier.com/), a direct to consumer, customer driven beauty brand, that makes it ok to be yourself, is transforming and diffusing power dynamics around appearances.

  These are just a few which are already happening.

-There are many new frontiers opening up for power diffusion: new charter cities to compete with old ones, new voting mechanism like quadratic voting to better reflect the preferences of individual in collective decisions, more radical market solutions to property (I like [Weyl’s idea](https://www.amazon.com/Radical-Markets-Uprooting-Capitalism-Democracy/dp/0691177503) of having houses in an open market, priced by the owner to minimize tax but also to minimize odds it having someone else buy the house From her!).
+There are many new frontiers opening up for power diffusion: new charter cities to compete with old ones, new voting mechanism like quadratic voting to better reflect the preferences of individual in collective decisions, more radical market solutions to property (I like [Weyl’s idea](https://www.amazon.com/Radical-Markets-Uprooting-Capitalism-Democracy/dp/0691177503) of having houses in an open market, priced by the owner to minimize tax but also to minimize odds of having someone else buy the house From her!).
 I even think of brain-computer  interfaces as a power diffusion technology, in that it can counterbalance the growing power of AI systems.

 This idea of diffusion of power informs an important part of my intellectual curiosity, personal values, and work interests.
 Pursuing the diffusion of power is an interesting, important, and profitable endeavor.